 Operational and financial risks are identified primarily by executive management.
 Executive management members sitting on the board will communicate major identified risks with the Board.
 The Board convenes once per quarter at the German subsidiary location in Puchheim.
-Board meetings held to date in 2020 have been conducted virtually due to the travel restrictions associated with COVID-19.
+All Board meetings in 2021 and to date in 2022 have been conducted virtually due to the travel restrictions associated with COVID-19.
 Measures to manage and mitigate identified risks will be determined by the board, conveyed and implemented by executive management.
 Evaluation of implemented risk management measures will be reviewed at the subsequent Board meeting.
 Additionally the Non-Executive Chairman visits the German subsidiary at least once a year to review operations and to address any management issues.